‘Tug-of-war’ – ‘a tug-of-reconciliation-and-peace’

 By Sister Sonia Sangel FdCC

-Sister Sonia wrote in our September-October 2003 issue about the Maestra di Campagna, or ‘Rural Teachers,’ whom she trains in
+Sister Sonia wrote in our September-October 2003 issue about the Maestra di Campagna, or ‘Rural Teachers,’ whom she trains in East Timor.
+Here she tells us about an unusual way of working for reconciliation.

 I never used to like playing ‘tug-of-war’ before, but I do now!
 I knew that the consequence of losing the game was to fall on top of the others causing bumps, bruises and scratches on everyone’s hands and legs.
 The losers cry and the winners laugh seeing the losers in pain.
 Terrible!